-macOS High Sierra – Are you ready?
+macOS Mojave – Are you ready?

-There have been some important changes that have arrived with macOS High Sierra.
+There have been some important changes that have arrived with macOS Mojave.
 To an individual user, these changes are not an issue in terms of day to day use.
 However, for IT administrators supporting your organisation, these are important changes that will require you to rethink how you manage your Macs.

 Macs now get firmware updates over the Internet.
 Apple states you must be connected to the Internet when upgrading macOS and the macOS Installer uses the model number of your Mac to identify and download a firmware update specific to that Mac to enable it to recognise APFS.
 This requirement has the following implications, such as the way the macOS installer downloads and installs updates.